 From there, Robot Cache converts the cryptocurrency into IRON, giving 85% of it to the miner and keeping 15% of it to administer the RC mining pool and operate our business, but most Cachers will earn more through boosts.
 Is this more than a typical pool?
 Yes, but we’re also doing much more of the work and making it really simple for you.

 IRON is not a cryptocurrency or a fiat currency, but rather it’s Robot Cache’s platform virtual currency.
 Once you’ve turned on the mining feature, you’ll notice that you will be accumulating small amounts of IRON as the pool successfully solves mathematical problems.
 Each time a new block is discovered by the pool, everyone in the pool receives his or her share.
+On average, Cachers are earning $10-20/month, some much higher, but it is highly dependent on your rig, setup and electricity costs.

 Once accumulated, IRON can then be used to purchase games; it’s a great way to pay for your gaming hobby.
 IRON can only be used to buy stuff on Robot Cache.
 100 IRON = $1 USD.